deshaw/pjrmi/TECHNICAL.md

 similar; both have a very object-based philosphy, with certain primitive types being a little special.
 However, it's their differences which are most pertinent to PJRmi:
+  1. Natively, Python only has `int`, `float`, and `complex` as numeric values;
+     Java has
-  1. Natively, Python only has `int` and `float` as numeric values; Java has multiple types for integers and floating point values.
-Python only has strings; Java has characters and strings as distinct types.
+     multiple types for integers and floating point values.
+Python has bytes strings, and read-write bytearays; Java has characters and strings as distinct types.
   1. Java has both object type and primitive type versions of basic types (integers, floating point values, booleans); Python only has objects.
   1. Java has method overloading by parameter; Python requires all method names to be unique.
 (Python also has keyword arguments to functions.)
-  1. Python has runtime-/duck-typing; Java is statically, and strictly, typed.
+  1. Python has runtime-/duck-typing; Java is statically and strictly typed.

 We'll examine each of these in turn.